claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- **Custom**: Route specifies EC2 Instances
 - Components:
 	- **Listeners**: Listens for traffic on a specific port and sends traffic to a endpoint group
-	- **Endpoint Groups**: collection of endpoint
+	- **Endpoint Groups**: collection of endpoint in a region
-	- **Endpoints**: represent a resource to send traffic to
+	- **Endpoints**:  can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses.
 ### Disaster recovery
-- **Traffic dials** to control the percentage of traffic that is directed to an endpoint group (an AWS region where your application is deployed)
-- **Endpoint weights** to determine the proportion of traffic that is directed to endpoints in an endpoint group
+- Global Accelerator performs **health checks** for the application
+- **Failover in less than 1 minute** for unhealthy endpoints
+### Security
+- Only 2 static IP need to be whitelisted by the clients
+- Can be integrated with **AWS Shield for DDoS protection**
 #### Unicast vs Anycast IP
 - **Unicast IP**: one server holds one IP address
 - **Anycast IP**: all servers hold the same IP address and the client is routed to the nearest host with that IP